Mark Fritz

 Pulitzer Prize-winning journslist Mark Fritz was among the first Western reporters to visit Berlin-Hohenschoenhausen, the notorious Stasi's main political prison.
 1990.

 Appearing on C-Span's BOOK TV, Pulitzer Prize-winning journalist Mark Fritz addresses the Carnegie Council on Ethics and International Affairs in New York on April 13, 1999.
-Fritz's spoke about his book "Lost on Earth: Nomads of the New World," which chronicles and puts into perspective the biggest human migration in history.
+Fritz spoke about his book "Lost on Earth: Nomads of the New World," which chronicles and puts into perspective the biggest human migration in history.